 1. Covered Employees

 Ensure your plan has the appropriate group of employees covered that management intended to include when setting up the plan.
-For example, if you intend to exclude part-time employees from participating in the plan, ensure they are specifically excluded in the plan document.
-If they are not excluded, and you are not allowing them to participate in the plan, then you are not in compliance with your plan document.
+For example, if management intended to exclude those who are under 21 from participating in the plan, ensure they are specifically excluded in the plan document.
+If they are not excluded, and you are not allowing them to participate in the plan, then you are not in compliance with the plan document.

 Ensure that you understand the eligibility guidelines outlined in your plan document.
 For example, if your plan allows participants to enroll in the plan after three months, then ensure you have controls in place to make sure that these employees can participate after three months.
 Also, review your eligibility guidelines for both employee deferrals and employer contributions, as these may be different.